Montana Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Functional Requirements

-The functional, or medical, criteria for nursing home coverage through Montana Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
-An applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, laundry) are taken into consideration when making an assessment on required level of care.
+The functional, or medical, criteria for nursing home coverage through Montana Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

-Montana Medicaid Home and Community Based Service (HCBS) Waivers Eligibility Criteria
+Montana Home and Community Based Services (HCBS) Waivers Eligibility Criteria

 Financial Requirements

-Montana residents have to meet an asset limit and an income limit in order to be financially eligible for Home and Community Based Service (HCBS) Waivers.
-For a single applicant in 2023, the asset limit for HCBS Waivers in Montana is $2,000, which means they must have $2,000 or less in countable assets.
+Montana residents have to meet an asset limit and an income limit in order to be financially eligible for Home and Community Based Services (HCBS) Waivers.
+For a single applicant in 2025, the asset limit for HCBS Waivers in Montana is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $914 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants with both spouses applying, the 2023 asset limit for HCBS Waivers in Montana is $2,000 per spouse, and the income limit is $914 / month per spouse.
-For a married applicant with just one spouse applying, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, and the income limit is $914 / month for the applicant.
-The income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for HCBS Waivers in Montana is a combined $4,000, and the income limit is $967/month per spouse.
+For a married applicant with just one spouse applying, the 2025 asset limit is $2,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $967/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements

-The functional, or medical, criteria for Home and Community Based Service (HCBS) Waivers through Montana Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
-To determine if Montana HCBS Waiver applicants require a Nursing Facility Level of Care, a registered nurse employed by Mountain Pacific Quality Health will conduct a Level of Care assessment.
-An applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, laundry) are taken into consideration during this assessment.
+The functional, or medical, criteria for Home and Community Based Services (HCBS) Waivers through Montana Medicaid is needing a Nursing Facility Level of Care, which means the applicant requires the kind of full-time care that is normally associated with a nursing home.
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 Financial Requirements

-Montana residents have to meet an asset limit and an income limit in order to be financially eligible for Aged, Blind and Disabled (ABD) Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+Montana residents have to meet an asset limit and an income limit in order to be financially eligible for Aged, Blind, and Disabled (ABD) Medicaid.
+For a single applicant in 2025, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $914 / month.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants, the 2023 asset limit for Montana’s ABD Medicaid is $3,000 combined, and the income limit is $1,371 / month combined.
+For married applicants, the 2025 asset limit for Montana’s ABD Medicaid is a combined $3,000, and the income limit is a combined $1,450/month.
 This applies to married couples with both spouses applying or with just one spouse applying.

 Functional Requirements

-The functional requirement for Aged, Blind and Disabled (ABD) Medicaid in Montana is being age 65 or over, blind or disabled.
-For ABD Medicaid applicants who require in-home services and supports, Montana Medicaid will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of services the applicant needs and the state will cover.
+The only functional requirements to receive basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through Montana ABD Medicaid are being aged (65 or over), blind, or disabled.
+For ABD Medicaid applicants who require long-term care services and supports, Health First Colorado will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of benefits the applicant needs and the state will cover.

 Applying For Montana Medicaid Long Term Care Programs